Last Updated: 8/2/20 | August 2nd, 2020

 There is no alcohol – As the Maldives is a Muslim country, you can’t get alcohol anywhere except on the resort islands which have a special exemption.

 Flying is not cheap – Flying is incredibly expensive here.
 Flights from Malé to surrounding atolls can cost up to $350 USD each way.
-Skip this.
+Skip it.

 However, Maldivian ATMs charge hefty fees (upwards of $6.50 USD) per withdrawal.
 Taking cash or making one large withdrawal eliminates or reduces those fees (and so does having a bank that reimburses those fees).

-And don’t worry – the Maldives is very safe.
+And don’t worry about having that much money on your person, because the Maldives is very safe.
 No one is going to steal all that cash.
 I never once felt uneasy about having lots of money on me.

-At resorts, everything will be charged to your credit card so make sure you have a ‘no foreign exchange fee’ card!
+At resorts, everything will be charged to your credit card so make sure you have a travel card so you can earn points!

 Is it good for solo travelers?